cancech/CORM/README.md

  For BEAN_INSTANCE the remaining parameters are as follows:

  * Type - indicating the type which is to be registered
  * Bean Name - Optionally indicating what name to register the instance under.
-If not present it will default to the member variable name
+If not present it will default to the instance text as the name (in the above example the bean name will be "instance")
  * Instance - the specific instance which is to be registered as a bean

  Note that for BEAN_INSTANCE the Instance can be any instance of the desired type.
 This could be a reference to a member variable (as per the example), or creating the instance when registering.
 For example